Lod Airport massacre: Attack

 At 10 p.m. the attackers arrived at the airport aboard an Air France flight from Rome.
 Dressed conservatively and carrying slim violin cases, they attracted little attention.
 As they entered the waiting area, they opened up their violin cases and extracted Czech vz.
 58 assault rifles with the butt stocks removed.
 They began to fire indiscriminately at airport staff and visitors, which included a group of pilgrims from Puerto Rico, and tossed grenades as they changed magazines.
 Yasuda was accidentally shot dead by one of the other attackers, and Okudaira moved from the airport building into the landing area, firing at passengers disembarking from an El Al aircraft before being killed by one of his own grenades, either due to accidental premature explosion or as a suicide.
 Okamoto was shot by security, brought to the ground by an El Al employee, and arrested as he attempted to leave the terminal.
 Whether the attackers were responsible for killing all of the victims has been disputed, as some victims may have been caught in the crossfire of the attackers and airport security.

-Fatalities
+Victims

 A total of 26 people were killed during the attack: